PRE-SCHOOL | Holiday Club |

 Staff

 We are a multi-cultural Pre-School and our staff reflect this.
 We have 10 members of staff at present and we are a friendly, motivated team who work well together.
-The Pre-School-Leaders are there every session.
-A variety of languages are spoken, including Gujurati and Arabic.
+The Pre-School Managers are there every session.
+A variety of languages are spoken, including Gujurati, Tamil, Hindi, Urdu and Arabic.

 Pre-School Policy